My Machine Learning Journey: From NumPy to Production PyTorch

 What I Wish I Knew Earlier

-A few lessons that would have saved time:
+Things that would have saved me time:

 - Start with structured data.
 Tabular ML is underrated and immediately applicable.
 Don't rush to deep learning.